-The inhabitants of Wien (Austria) have always been a happy and joyful people and fully occupied Heurigenlokale prove that this is valid today.
-In the 15th century it was customary to enjoy considerable quantities of wine in the morning.
-This also applied to the women, and the well-known Viennese physician Heinrich von Neustadt complained that the Viennese had already drunk their drink early in the morning and drifted even worse than the men.
-The Viennese were also attached to other bodily pleasures and some contemporaries complained of "craving and gluttony".
+The residents of Wien (Austria) have always been a happy and sensual people and fully occupied Heurigenlokale prove that this is still valid today.
+In the 15th century, it was common to enjoy considerable amounts of wine in the morning.
+This was also true for women and the very well-known Viennese doctor Heinrich von Neustadt complained that the Viennese had already drunk early in the morning and were doing it worse than the men.
+The Viennese were also fond of other physical delights, and some contemporaries complained of "eating addiction and gluttony".

-O drunkenness, you heavy addiction, bring some man into great fornication.
+O drunkenness, you heavy addiction, bring some man into fornication.

-Of honor and good, in ridicule and shame, of wife and child in foreign land.
+Of honor and good, in mockery and shame, of women and children in foreign lands.

-From art and wisdom to great folly, from healthy bodies to great illness.
+From art and wisdom to great folly, from healthy body to great illness.

-From joy and bliss to tears, from food and drink to starvation.
+From joy and bliss to Jammer Valley, from food and drink in hunger agony.

-From peace and quiet in fear and distress, from long life to death.
+From peace and quiet in fear and need, from long lives to death.

-Consider your last hour well, so you will not get drunk.
+Consider your last hour well, so you will not drink yourself full.

-so on all lanes makes obviously, so tomorrow over it discusses the whole parish.
+so it is evident on all streets, so tomorrow the whole parish discusses it.

-That's rare - that's true - my darn fool!
+That is rare - that is true - my drunken fool!